Logo Icon

 SHARE

 Overview: The Protection of Children from Sexual Offences (POCSO) Act is an important subject in many state judiciary exams.
 POCSO addresses a critical and sensitive aspect of legal protection and child welfare.
-POCSO Notes for 2024 Judiciary are important for the preparation and therefore you must make your short notes.
+POCSO Act Notes for 2024 Judiciary are important for the preparation and therefore you must make your short notes.
 You can refer to this blog for the POCSO Act, Notes, and important amendments.
 Take note of all the sections and focus on them while making notes.

 In this article, we will cover: